Services

 Department - Organization: Efficiency Nova Scotia

-Description: These programs include rebates, for a variety of measures to make municipal operations more efficient.
+Description: These programs include rebates for a variety of measures to make municipal operations more efficient.
 Non-electric retrofits, which allow for the installation of heat pumps in municipal buildings.
 For many smaller municipalities, all of their facilities (except water and wastewater treatment facilities, arenas and indoor pools) will likely qualify for this program.
 There is also support for engineered studies and models.
 You can use their online form to explain what you’re looking to achieve.

 Deadline: Continuous intake